Azure DevOps

 To avoid having to add the DEBRICKED_TOKEN

 to every integrated repository, it is possible to share the Debricked token between repositories.
-In order to enable this, you need to create a variable group:
+In order to enable this, you should create a variable group:

-Enter a suitable name for your variable group, eg. "Debricked”
+Enter a suitable name for your variable group, for example, "Debricked”.

-Add your token from 1. to a secret variable called DEBRICKED_TOKEN
+Add your token to a secret variable called DEBRICKED_TOKEN

-If you would like to use our shared template out-of-the box without modifications, you first need to create a service connection to GitHub.
-If you’re, however, planning on copying the main template into your own organization you can skip this step.
+If you would like to use our shared template out-of-the box without modifications, you should first create a service connection to GitHub.
+If you are, however, planning on copying the main template into your own organization you can skip this step.

-Select Github from the list, and press Next
+Select Github from the list and click Next.

-Press Authorize and follow instructions, using your own GitHub account
+Click Authorize and follow instructions, using your own GitHub account.

 Give new service connection name, which you will use as a value for endpoint parameter later on

-NOTE: During the first run of the pipeline it will ask permission to run subsequent job.
+NOTE: During the first run of the pipeline, you will be asked permission to run the subsequent jobs.
 You should click Permit.

 By directly referencing the Debricked core repository, you will automatically receive any new updates made to the Debricked core repository template.
-If you would like to customize the template, use the setup described in option 2 below.
+If you want to customize the template, use the setup described in option 2 below.

 In the repositories that you want to trigger the shared pipeline from, paste the triggering template above to an azure pipelines yaml file.

 Fill in the variables to match the Debricked core repository according to the list below.
-If you’re not using the variable group from step 1, remove the variables section from the triggering template:
+If youare not using the variable group from step 1, remove the variables section from the triggering template:

-<variable_group_name>: Name of the variable group created in step 1
+<variable_group_name> - The name of the variable group created in step 1.

 By using your own core repository containing the template in Azure DevOps, you do not need to create a service connection and can customise the template to your liking.